 The Wollemi Valley has been home to the Wollemi Pine and hidden from man for millions of years.

 In 1994, deep in a remote gorge of Wollemi National Park, bushwalker David Noble and three friends stumbled upon the ‘dinosaur tree’ that became the Wollemi Pine – a survivor from a distant time before flowering plants came to rule the Earth.

 It turned out to be a whole new genus of a Southern Hemisphere conifer family that includes Chilean monkey puzzle tree and Australia’s Norfolk Island pine.
 And it amazed botanists around the world.
-MORE WORLD HERITAGE INFORMATION
+MORE INFO

 Pagoda Lookout – Photo © Evolving Images – Destination NSW

 In the southeast of the park, pack a picnic and hike down to the beautiful Colo River for lunch to view one of the state’s most picturesque gorges.

 Set up camp by the Wolgan River and head out to explore the historic ruins at Newnes, once the site of an oil shale mining facility, or take the kids to marvel at the Glow Worm Tunnel, part of the old railway that once serviced the area.
 Bushwalkers and rock climbers will thrill at the hikes and climbing opportunities available in this striking, escarpment-bound valley.

 In the northwest of the park, Ganguddy (Dunns Swamp) offers a tranquil escape dotted with remarkable pagoda rock formations and plenty of opportunities for easy walks, swimming and canoeing.

 Access to the park can be made from Newnes in the Wolgan Valley, the Glow Worm Tunnels on the Newnes Plateau and Glen Davis in the Capertee Valley.
 MORE INFORMATION